ArtieLadie/RanglaPunjab/README.md

 # RanglaPunjab

-R code that defines color palettes based on the unique, vibrant culture of Punjab, India].
+R code that defines color palettes based on the unique, vibrant culture of Punjab, India.

 Rangla Punjab translates to "Colorful Punjab".